How to Set Up GPU Passthrough on Proxmox

 • Reading time:12 mins read

-In this tutorial, we will look at how to set up GPU Passthrough on Proxmox.
-If you’re ever interested in passing a GPU to a virtual machine in Proxmox, it can be done using GPU passthrough.
+In this tutorial, we will look at how to set up GPU Passthrough on Proxmox so that you can pass a GPU to a virtual machine, which can be done using GPU passthrough.
 This means that the entire PCI device is passed through to the virtual machine and it will use the VM as if it’s part of the local device.

 The guide below shows a basic setup that will work for some people.
 I am saying this because I have experienced it myself – I have two Proxmox nodes set up in a cluster.
 One has an AMD processor and the second has an Intel processor.

-I spent an entire weekend trying to get the AMD system working with GPU passthrough and I simply couldn’t do it (using every workaround I could find).
+I spent an entire weekend trying to pass through the GPU on an AMD system and I simply couldn’t do it (using every workaround I could find).
 I moved the GPU to the Intel machine, followed the process below and it was working in literally 5 minutes.

-For that reason, here are a few points that I will make before we look at how to set up GPU passthrough on Proxmox:
+For that reason, here are a few points that I will make before we look at the setup process:

 • The steps below will work in a perfect world.
-I don’t know the percentage of people who will have success, but this is where I think everyone should start.
+I don’t know the percentage of people who will be successful, but this is where I think everyone should start.

-• The newer version of Proxmox seems to work better with GPU passthrough than the older ones, so I’d consider upgrading if you run into issues.
+• The newer version of Proxmox seems to work better with PCIe passthrough than the older ones, so I’d consider upgrading if you run into issues.

 • You must ensure that the Proxmox host does not attempt to use the GPU.
 This can be as simple as making a BIOS change (and setting the default GPU) or as difficult as setting up a script in Proxmox to disable the GPU at boot.